 ‘Robinson’ is noted for being a fast-growing cultivar.

 Malus is a genus of about 35 species of deciduous trees and shrubs from Europe, Asia and North America.

 Genus name from Latin is an ancient name for apple.

 ‘Robinson’ is a pink-flowered crabapple that typically matures to 15-25’ tall.
 It is noted for its rounded shape, deep pink flowers, red fruit and good disease resistance.
 Oval leaves (to 3” long) emerge purple when young, turn bronze green with red veining during the growing season and finally turn varying but sometimes good orange fall color.
 Crimson buds open in spring to deep pink flowers (1.5” diameter).
 Flowers are followed by bright red crabapples (to 3/8” diameter) that mature in fall and may persist into winter.
 Birds are attracted to the fruit.
 Fruit may be harvested for jellies.

-This crabapple may be planted as a specimen or in small groups.
+Plant as a specimen/accent or in small groups.
+General landscape use.